 What We Are Doing

-The landscape redesign, called “Living With Water,” involves converting two acres of impervious surface to tidal wetland and installing a living shoreline along the battleship’s berth.
-NCCOS scientists, in addition to advising on living shoreline design, instrumented the site with water-level and salinity sensors and collected Unmanned Aircraft Systems (UAS, aka drone) imagery to facilitate the creation high-resolution elevation models of the project area.
-These elevation models will be used to support the redesign effort.
+The landscape redesign, called “Living With Water,” involves converting two acres of parking area to tidal wetland and installing a living shoreline along the battleship’s berth.
+Once completed, this project will increase wetland habitat along an urbanized stretch of the Cape Fear River and will serve as an outdoor classroom, offering an opportunity to educate visitors about the value of nature-based solutions to coastal hazards.
+NCCOS scientists, in addition to advising on living shoreline design, instrumented the site with water-level and salinity sensors and collected Unmanned Aircraft Systems (UAS, aka drone) imagery to facilitate the creation of high-resolution elevation models of the project area.
+NCCOS used the collected data to create a visualization tool that illustrates flooding impacts and how they change throughout the local tide cycle (see visualization image below).
+In addition to helping site managers communicate their flooding-related challenges, these elevation models were used to inform the redesign effort.

 Benefits of Our Work